last update 11 July 2010

 l All his working life as a doctor and surgeon in Plymouth, then on retirement in 1921 moved to Harrow (London).

 Early 1900s, Plymouth - George Frederick Aldous photographed well, with a twinkle in his eye!
 A territorial (not regular) RAMC soldier, our man liked a bit of uniform and in retirement titled himself "Major, RAMC" in the telephone directory.
+This is one of the few photos we have of him "sans cigarette".

 d 27 September 1937 in Harrow.